 - Tarrago D, Fenoll A, Sanchez-Tatay D, et al. Identification of pneumococcal serotypes from culture-negative clinical specimens by novel real-time PCR.
 Clin Microbiol Infect 2008;14:828-34.

 - Blaschke A, Heyrend C, Byington CL, et al. Molecular analysis improves pathogen identification and epidemiologic study of pediatric parapneumonic empyema.
 Pediatr Infect Dis J 2011;30(4):289–94.

 - World Health Organization.
 The Management of Acute Respiratory Infections in Children: Practical Guidelines for Outpatient Care.
 Geneva: World Health Organization, 1995.

-- Le Saux N, Robinson J; Canadian Pediatric Society, Infectious Diseases and Immunization Committee.
-Pneumonia in healthy Canadian children and youth: Practice points for management.
-Paediatr Child Health 2011;16:417-20.
+- Le Saux N, Robinson JL; Canadian Pediatric Society, Infectious Diseases and Immunization Committee.
+Uncomplicated pneumonia in healthy Canadian children and youth: Practice points for management.
+Paediatr Child Health 2015;20(8):441-5.

 - Avansino JR, Goldman B, Sawin RS, et al. Primary operative versus nonoperative therapy for pediatric empyema: A meta-analysis.
 Pediatrics 2005;115:1652-9.